Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments_new file.md

 <a id="org9d8084e"></a>

 <header>
-  <h3>Symmetry/Asymmetry</h3>
+  <h3>Symmetry/Asymmetry (Elena)</h3>
 </header>

-A/A:
+- A/A:

   If A is symmetric, xAy implies yAx.
   If A is asymmetric, xAy implies ¬(y A x).
   Both cannot hold simultaneously, causing a conflict (X).

-A/Ai:
+- Symmetric A / Asymmetric Ai

   If A is symmetric, xAy implies yAx.
-For Ai, xAiy implies yAix.
-Asymmetry of A would conflict with symmetry of Ai.
-Hence, inconsistency (X).

-Ai/A:
-If Ai is symmetric implies xAi and yAix, but since Ai​ is the inverse of A (which is asymmetric), this creates a contradiction where xAy forbids yAx.
-Symmetry and asymmetry cannot coexist for inverse properties.
+  If Ai is asymmetric, xAiy implies ¬(yAix).
+  Therefore, this creates a conflict as symmetry and asymmetry cannot coexist.

+- Symmetric Ai / Asymmetric A

+  If Ai is symmetric, xAiy implies yAix
+  If A, being is asymmetric, xAy implies ¬(yAx)
+  Since Ai is the inverse of A, the symmetric nature of Ai contradicts the asymmetry of A, as an inverse property         cannot exhibit symmetry while its original property is asymmetric.

-Ai/Ai:
+- Ai/Ai:

+  Same as A/A

+- Symmetric B / Asymmetric A

+  If B is symmetric xBy implies yBx.
+  However, A being asymmetric means xAy implies ¬(yAx).
+  Since B is a subproperty of A, the symmetric nature of B contradicts the asymmetry of A.

+- Symmetric B / Asymmetric Ai

+  If B is symmetric, xBy implies yBx
+  If Ai, as the inverse of A, is asymmetric and requires that xAiy implies ¬(yAix) The symmetry of B and the asymmetry of Ai cannot coexist without contradiction due to the inverse relationship          between A and Ai

+- B/B:

   same as A/A

-B/A:
-If A is symmetric or asymmetric, B must align with these characteristics due to its sub-property status

-B/Ai
-If B, inverse of A, is symmetric it means that yAx and xAy both hold.
-This contradicts Ai´s asymmetry, where xAiy forbids yAix. making it impossible for B to be symmetric and Ai asymmetric.

-B/B:
-same as A/A

-B/Bi:
+- Symmetric B / Asymmetric Bi:

+  If B is symmetric, xBy implies yBx
+  If Bi, as the inverse of B, is asymmetric, meaning xBiy implies ¬(yBix).
+  The symmetry of B contradicts the asymmetry of Bi, as their inverse relationship requires consistency that cannot       hold simultaneously.

+- Symmetric Bi / Asymmetric A

+  If Bi is symmetric, xBiy implies yBix.
+  However, if A is asymmetric, xAy implies ¬(yAx) Since Bi is the inverse of B the symmetric nature of Bi contradicts the asymmetry of A, as an asymmetric property A     cannot have a symmetric inverse Bi.

+- Symmetric Bi / Asymmetric Ai

+  If Bi is symmetric, then xBiy implies yBix must also hold.
+  However, if Ai is asymmetric, then xAiy implies yAix cannot hold.
-Bi as the inverse of B can conflict if B is symmetric or asymmetric.
-The inverse relationship can cause contradictions with symmetry or asymmetry (X).
+  Since Bi is the inverse of B its symmetry contradicts the asymmetry of Ai.

-B/Ai:
-If xAy implies yAx (symmetry) or ¬(yAx) (asymmetry), then B as a sub-property of A and Ai​ as its inverse can conflict because xBy and xAi​y may not align due to the inverse relationship (X).

-Bi/Bi:
+  A symmetric inverse cannot exist when its corresponding property is asymmetric.

+- Symmetric Bi / Asymmetric B

+  if Bi is symmetric, then xBiy implies yBix must also hold.
+  However, if B is asymmetric, then xBy implies ¬(yBx).
+  Since Bi is the inverse of B, its symmetry contradicts the asymmetry of B; an asymmetric property cannot have a         symmetric inverse.

+- Symmetric Bi/ Asymmetric Bi:

   same as A/A

 <header>
   <h2>Reflexive, x</h2>